-Volumetric segmentation datasets suffer from the notorious problem of partial label.
-Most of the datasets have annotations of only a few segmentation targets, e.g., several organs.
-Therefore, the deep models may learn the spurious correlation between datasets and segmentation targets, and produce inferior results during inference phase.
-To eliminate this problem, we utilize the Felzenswalb-Huttenlocher (FH)\cite{felzenszwalb2004efficient} algorithm to generate pseudo masks for most of the objects in each CT scan.

-The unsupervised segmentation algorithm FH\cite{felzenszwalb2004efficient} separates the spatial structures based on the gradient between adjacent voxels.
-However, pseudo masks derived by FH algorithm contain substantial noise and numerous small masks.
-The algorithm may also cause inaccurate segmentation, such as the disconnection of some continuous structure and the wrong connection of different structures.
-To improve the pseudo masks, we employ the following strategies: 1) The pseudo masks are replaced with ground truth masks when applicable.
-2) We filter out tiny structures smaller than 1\textperthousand \space of the whole volume.
+Volumetric segmentation datasets suffer from the notorious problem of partial labels.
+Most of these datasets have annotations of only a few segmentation targets, e.g., several organs.
+Therefore, the deep models may learn the spurious correlation between datasets and segmentation targets, and thus produce inferior results during the inference phase.
+To relieve this problem, we introduce the pseudo labels by utilizing the Felzenswalb-Huttenlocher (FH)\cite{felzenszwalb2004efficient} algorithm to generate pseudo masks for each CT scan.
+Pseudo masks can supplement unlabeled categories in a dataset, therefore relieving the spurious correlation problem.
+To restrain the noise and numerous tiny masks in pseudo labels, we employ the following strategies: 1) The pseudo masks are replaced with ground truth masks when applicable.
+2) We filter out tiny structures smaller than 1\textperthousand \space of the whole volume size.
 3) Each mask is refined by dilation and erosion operations.